jxzho/csnp/README.md

 code snippets
 ```

-line `code snippets` is a default code snippets
+The line `code snippets` is a default code snippets.

-re-edit the code like `console.log`
+Just edit and replace it of code `console.log`.

 ```csnp
 ---